angelo-wf/NesJs/README.md

 In development.

 The CPU emulation seems to be mostly functional, although none of the undocumented opcodes are implemented (yet).
-The PPU emulation also seems to be mostly functional, except for 8*16 sprite mode.
+The PPU emulation also seems to be mostly functional.
 There is no APU emulation (yet?).

-Currently only supports mapper 0 (NROM).
+Supports mapper 0 (NROM) and 1 (MMC1).

 Controllers 1 and 2 are emulated, with the following mapping: